-In accordance with Section 1110 of the Bankruptcy Code, as of July 31, 2012, the Company had (i) rejected 40 leases relating to 21 MD-80 aircraft, four Fokker 100 aircraft, seven Boeing 757-200 aircraft and eight spare engines; (ii) relinquished one Airbus A300-600R aircraft that was subject to a mortgage; (iii) made elections under Section 1110(a) of the Bankruptcy Code to retain 340 aircraft and 87 spare engines, including Boeing 737-800, Boeing 757-200, Boeing 767-300ER, Boeing 777-200ER, Bombardier CRJ-700, and McDonnell Douglas MD-80 aircraft, on the terms provided in the related financing documents; and (iv) reached agreement on revised economic terms of the financings of 152 aircraft, comprising 80 MD-80 aircraft, nine Boeing 737-800 aircraft, 36 Boeing 757-200 aircraft, 11 Boeing 767-200ER aircraft, 13 Boeing 767-300ER aircraft and 3 Boeing 777-200 aircraft (which agreements are subject to reaching agreement on definitive documentation).
+In accordance with Section 1110 of the Bankruptcy Code, as of August 31, 2012, the Company had (i) rejected 40 leases relating to 21 MD-80 aircraft, four Fokker 100 aircraft, seven Boeing 757-200 aircraft and eight spare engines; (ii) relinquished one Airbus A300-600R aircraft that was subject to a mortgage; (iii) made elections under Section 1110(a) of the Bankruptcy Code to retain 340 aircraft and 87 spare engines, including Boeing 737-800, Boeing 757-200, Boeing 767-300ER, Boeing 777-200ER, Bombardier CRJ-700, and McDonnell Douglas MD-80 aircraft, on the terms provided in the related financing documents; and (iv) reached agreement on revised economic terms of the financings of 155 aircraft, comprising 83 MD-80 aircraft, nine Boeing 737-800 aircraft, 11 Boeing 767-200ER aircraft, 13 Boeing 767-300ER aircraft, and 3 Boeing 777-200 aircraft (which agreements are subject to reaching agreement on definitive documentation).
 In addition, the Company reached an agreement with the lessor to modify the leases of 39 Super ATR aircraft.
-As of July 31, 2012, 24 of the Super ATR aircraft had been returned to the lessor as allowed under the modified agreement.
-The remaining 15 Super ATR aircraft are expected to be returned to the lessor during the remainder of 2012 and 2013.
-Lastly, the Company reached an agreement with the lender with respect to 18 Embraer RJ-135 aircraft pursuant to which the Company surrendered such aircraft to the lender on June 22, 2012, and the lender agreed that the Company would have no further obligations under the related mortgage documents.
+As of August 31, 2012, 25 of the Super ATR aircraft had been returned to the lessor as allowed under the modified agreement.
+The remaining 14 Super ATR aircraft are expected to be returned to the lessor during the remainder of 2012 and 2013.
+Lastly, the Company reached an agreement with the lender agreed that the Company surrendered on June 22 such aircraft to the lender, and the lender agreed that the Company would have no further obligations under the related mortgage documents.